Over a third of households in the UK now own an air fryer – that's no surprise given they've been flying off the shelves over the last four years.

 Air fryers are convenient

-One of the primary perks of owning an air fryer is the convenience they offer.
+One of the main perks of owning an air fryer is the convenience they offer.
 Like any kitchen gadget, you want something that’s going to make life simpler, and there’s no doubt that frying and baking conventionally can be messy and even dangerous.

 Think of air fryers as mini ovens that can tackle almost anything you’d put in a conventional oven or deep-fat fryer.
 And because they're typically more compact than traditional ovens, they also heat up and circulate hot air more efficiently around food – resulting in meals cooked faster.

-"When using an air fryer, I tend to opt for simpler recipes that take longer and use more energy when cooked differently – for example, jacket potatoes," says Samuel Goldsmith, food copy editor for Good Food.
+"When using an air fryer, I tend to opt for simpler recipes that take longer and use more energy when cooked differently – for example, jacket potatoes," says Samuel Goldsmith, senior food editor for Good Food.

 "Energy savings will depend on what tariff you are on and also what you’re cooking, but most things cook more quickly and air fryers tend to be more energy-efficient than convection ovens."